 To prevent unwanted traffic from interfering wireless network turn on your router’s firewall.
 Most of the routers provide firewall options but they are not enabled by default.

 This means you need to enable the firewall in the router’s advanced setting.
 Enabling the firewall will affect your router’s performance a little bit.
 But it will also provide you with an extra layer of security.

 You can disable the router’s firewall when performing high-performance activities like gaming.
-To turn on the router’s firewall, go to your router’s advanced setting and look for the option firewall.
+To turn on the router’s firewall, go to your router’s advanced settings and look for the option firewall.
 Click on the enable button and reboot the router.

 5. Use MAC Address filtering

-MAC (Media Acess Control) is a unique identifier assigned to every device on the network.
+MAC (Media Access Control) is a unique identifier assigned to every device on the network.
 It is a 12-digit alpha-numeric number and is different for every device.
 With the help of the MAC, the router identifies every device connected to the network.
 You can tell the router to trust a specific device by enabling MAC address filtering.

 Once enabled, the router will only allow the device with a specific MAC address to connect to the network.
-This is one of the best methods to limit the users when you share your wifi password too often.
+This is one of the best methods to limit the number of users when you share your wifi password too often.